2014 BMW Z4Enlarge Photo

 Given the expected size of the platform, we’re unlikely to see BMW use it for a revived 8-Series.
 Instead, it will likely be used for BMW’s next Z4, which may end up radically different to the current car and perhaps see a name change.

-, BMW will largely be responsible for developing the chassis while Toyota will be responsible for the hybrid technology, which instead of storing recaptured engine in a battery will store it in a super-capacitor.
-Such a setup is used in Toyota’s Le Mans prototypes competing in the World Endurance Championship and was previewed recently in the Yaris Hybrid-R concept
+According to Autocar, BMW will largely be responsible for developing the chassis while Toyota will be responsible for the hybrid technology, which instead of storing recaptured engine in a battery will store it in a super-capacitor.
+Such a setup is used in Toyota’s Le Mans prototypes competing in the World Endurance Championship and was previewed recently in the Yaris Hybrid-R concept.

 The super-capacitors are much lighter than conventional batteries and can absorb and discharge electrical energy much faster, which is better suited for the sudden bursts of acceleration sports car drivers enjoy.
 The new Supra/Z4 duo would be the tech's first production application.